 There followed a period of horrible doldrums.
 Team management traded slugger Rocky Colavito for Harvey Kuenn before the 1960 season.
 Colavito had led the league in home runs in 1959, Kuenn in batting average.
 Kuenn had a decent season in 1960, but missed 28 games and was traded after the season ended.
 Colavito went on to be a star with other teams, playing in the All-Star Game in four of the next five years.
 Only six times between 1960 and 1993 did the team have a winning record; only once in the 1960s, 1970s and 1980s did they finish as high as third (Of the 24 teams in existence when the leagues went to divisional play in 1969, only the Washington Senators/Texas Rangers franchise went longer before making postseason play).

 Over time, Municipal Stadium was allowed to deteriorate and there were rumors that the team would be moved to another city.
+These rumors served as inspiration for the hit movie Major League, released in 1989.
 However, new ownership sparked a revival of interest, and the team moved into new Jacobs Field in 1994.
 Though the 1994 season was unfinished because of the MLB labor dispute, in 1995 the Indians won the AL Central Division title, and won it again in five of the next six seasons.
-They won the AL pennant in 1995 and 1997, but lost the Series in both years.
+They won the AL pennant in 1995 and 1997, but lost the World Series in both years.
 The loss was particularly excruciating in 1997, as closer Jose Mesa blew a late lead in the deciding 7th game of the Series against the Florida Marlins.
 The team's hitting stars were Albert Belle, Kenny Lofton, Jim Thome and Omar Vizquel, while the top pitchers were Charles Nagy and Bartolo Colon.

 Hall of Famers who played or managed for Cleveland